top of page

 Crown Land, Provincial Parks, and a Conservation Zone

 Many of the islands along this stretch of river are Crown Land, meaning they can be accessed and used by anyone at anytime.
 There are two provincial parks at Big Island and Butternut island in Ontario Waters.
 Camping is not permitted here, but visiting is encouraged.
-Quebec has recently established a portion of Isle Du Calumet at Scott's Marsh a Bald Eagle Nesting Conservation Zone.
-Camping is explicitly forbidden, but visiting is acceptable.
+Ducks Unlimited Canada with the help of the Province of Quebec and permission from local landowners, has recently recogonized 80 hectares of Isle Du Grand Calumet as an important breeding, feeding and resting zone for numerous migratory bird species, notably the Bald Eagle.
+For more information on this highly diverse, ecologically important area you can visit,

 The Guide and the Canoe